freezy/VisualPinball.Engine/VisualPinball.Unity/Documentation~/creators-guide/editor/asset-library-guidelines.md

 All models must be [UV-mapped](https://en.wikipedia.org/wiki/UV_mapping).

 - UVs should be unwrapped with minimal stretching.
-- Maintain 2-4 pixel padding between UV islands.
+- Maintain 2-4 pixel padding between UV islands to prevent texture bleeding.
-- Keep UV shells proportional to their 3D size.
+- Keep UV shells proportional to their 3D size to maintain consistent texel density.
-- Organize UVs in 0-1 UV space
+- Organize UVs within the 0-1 UV space.

 ### Decals

 If your model contains art that varies from instance to instance, use a [decal mesh](https://docs.unity3d.com/Packages/com.unity.render-pipelines.high-definition@17.2/manual/understand-decals.html).
 Decals should be used where you would find literal decals or imprints in the real world.
-Examples include spinners, aprons, targets and bumpers.
+Examples include spinners, aprons, targets, and bumpers.

 {example of one or more decal meshes}

 The decal geometry should be in a separate object parented to the main object.
-The UVs of the decal mesh should be laid out in a way so its textures can be created with non-specialized image editors.
+The UVs of the decal mesh should be laid out in a way that allows its textures to be created with non-specialized image editors.
 This usually means front projection without any stretching, and centered.

 {shots with good vs bad decal uvs}

 > [!note]
 > #### Why Decals?
 > Decals are great because they make your workflow more flexible and are at the same time more performant:
-> - Flexible, because it allows us to texture our models in a generic way so that they can be used by anybody.
+> - Flexible, because it allows us to texture our models in a generic way so that they can be used in any context.
 Imagine a drop target with a star on it.
-Without decals, the star would be baked into the texture, and if anybody else would want reuse that target, they would need to recreate the texture with another subject.
+Without decals, the star would be baked into the texture, and if anybody else would want reuse that target with different art on it, they would need to recreate the texture.
 With decals, they only need to swap out the decal texture.
 > - Performance, because Unity is optimized for having thousands of decals in a scene, allowing us to use higher-resolution textures for our decals without having to waste resources on the rest of the object.

 ### Colliders

 VPE uses separate meshes for collision for some items (currently drop targets and hit targets).
-These meshes are to be included in the model as well.
+These collider meshes must be included in the model.

 - Their pivot point must align with the pivot point of the main mesh.
 - The scale must be applied and correspond to the main mesh's scale.